crisperdue/prooftoys-site/content/language-intro.md

 `f(x) = x + 1`
 {{% /preblock %}}

-would be written in Prooftys as
+would be written in Prooftoys as

 {{% preblock %}}
 `(f x) = x + 1`